 On February 11, 2016, the Yankees sent center fielder Lane Adams outright to the AAA Scranton/Wilkes-Barre RailRiders.

-Lots of moves on February 11, 2011, as second baseman Ronnie Belliard; right fielder Daniel Brewer; left-hander Manny Banuelos; center fielder Austin Krum; third baseman Bradley Suttle; first baseman Jorge Vazquez; right-handed pitchers D.J.
+Lots of moves on February 11, 2011, as second baseman Ronnie Belliard; right fielder Daniel Brewer; lefthander Manny Banuelos; center fielder Austin Krum; third baseman Bradley Suttle; first baseman Jorge Vazquez; right-handed pitchers D.J.
 Mitchell, Bartolo Colon, Freddy Garcia, Warner Madrigal, Eric Wordekemper, Adam Warren, and David Phelps; and catchers Kyle Higashioka, Jose Gil, Jesus Montero, and Austin Romine were assigned to the Yankees.
 In addition, the Yanks signed two free agents: righty Luis Ayala and third baseman Eric Chavez.

 February 11 player moves that affected former and future Yankees include Scott Sanderson signing with the Angels in 1993; the Giants’ swap of Burleigh Grimes to Pittsburgh for Vic Aldridge in 1928; and the Cardinals sending first baseman Jack Fournier to the Brooklyn Robins for catcher Hy Myers in 1923.

 Major league baseball was christened in the Bronx in 1923 with the opening of Yankee Stadium, the House That Ruth Built.
-But the International League tried to place a team in the storied borough eight years sooner.
+But the International League tried to place a team in the storied borough eight years earlier.
 However, New York Giants President Harry N. Hempstead blocked it when he objected to it on February 11, 1915.
-It’s interesting that the objection came from only the National League New York team.
+It’s interesting that the only objection came from the National League New York team.
 There is no record that the Yankees reacted at all.